So your son or daughter has expressed some interest in video games and their birthday is coming up?

-What to Consider with a Game Console for Kids?
+What to Consider with a Game Console for Kids in 2020?

 If you’re a parent concerned about what kind of content your kid will see, you’ll want to check if the console you’re purchasing has some kind of parental control.
 Not only will this prevent your child from playing games when you’re not around, but it also will prevent the console from running games above a certain age rating.
 These kinds of parental control can also disable in-game purchases and restrict access to the internet.